 During his time as president, Millard passed the Compromise of 1850, which prolonged the splitting of the Union.
 The South wanted to expanded slavery into the Caribbean by taking Cuba, although Millard refused to support such an invasion.
 Also internationally, Millard worked to keep the Hawaiian Islands out of European hands and to open trade with Japan, which at the time still prohibited nearly all foreign contact.
 Millard’s goal was ultimately successful, although not until he was out of office.

-After leaving office, Millard attempted to run for president under the American Party in 1856, but he was ultimately unsuccessful.
-Millard criticized the actions of President James Buchanan and President Abraham Lincoln.
+After leaving office, Millard attempted to run for president under the American Party in 1856, but he was unsuccessful.
+Millard criticized the actions of Presidents James Buchanan and Abraham Lincoln.
 He supported the reconstruction efforts of President Andrew Johnson.
 Millard refused an honorary Doctor of Civil Law degree from the University of Oxford stating he was not qualified and that he could not read the Latin text on the diploma.
 After his first wife died in 1853, Millard remarried to Carolin McIntosh in 1858.
 Following the assassination of President Abraham Lincoln, Millard’s house was attacked by protestors, as he had not put up black bunting for mourning.
-Millard explained to the crowd outside his home that he had been with his ill wife and did not of Lincoln’s death.
+Millard explained to the crowd outside his home that he had been with his ill wife and did not know of Lincoln’s death.
 His answer caused the crowd to disperse.

 On March 8, 1874, at 11:10 pm, in Buffalo, New York, Millard died from the aftereffects of a stroke.
 He was 74 years of age.